Planck 2013 results. V. LFI calibration: Fast convolution of the beam with the dipole

 The structure of this paper is the following.
 In Sect.~\ref{sec:calibrationPhilosophyAndConventions} we introduce a number of important ideas that are going to be used in this work, namely the time scales of variations in $K$ (Sect.~\ref{sec:timeScale}), the treatment of beam sidelobes in the calibration and their impact on subsequent analyses of LFI's calibrated data (Sect.~\ref{sec:beamEfficiencyAndWindowFunctions}), and an updated list of colour corrections (Sect~\ref{sec:colourCorrections}).
 Then, in Sect.~\ref{sec:calibrationMethods}, we explain the methods we have developed to calibrate the data acquired by the LFI radiometers.
-We discuss the type of systematic effects affecting the calibration procedure in Sect.~\ref{sec:systematics}, and we estimate the accuracy of our calibration in Sect.~\ref{sec:accuracy}.
+We discuss the type of systematic effects affecting the calibration procedure in Sect.~\ref{sec:systematics}.
+In Sect.~\ref{sec:accuracy} we estimate the accuracy of our calibration, and we include the most relevant results from \citet{planck2013-p01a}, which compares LFI results to HFI as well as WMAP.
 Finally, in Sect.~\ref{sec:conclusions} we summarize our results and propose a number of improvements to be implemented for the future releases of LFI data.